- Military Life Cycle

 - Learn about the different occupation groups, available positions, educational requirements, salary ranges and growth sectors in the Occupational Outlook Handbook.

-- Investigate self-employment or independent contracting by visiting the U.S. Small Business Association website.
+- Investigate self-employment or independent contracting by visiting the Small Business Administration website.

 Is there funding for building my portable career?

-The My Career Advancement Account Scholarship is a workforce development program that provides eligible military spouses with up to $4,000 in financial assistance for licenses, certifications or associate degrees to pursue an occupation or career field.
+The My Career Advancement Account Scholarship is a workforce development program that provides eligible military spouses with up to $4,000 in financial assistance for the pursuit or maintenance, including continuing education courses, of a license, certification or associate degree necessary to gain employment in an occupation or career field.
+Spouses can also use funds for national tests to earn course credits required for the degree approved under the program, including the College Level Examination Program tests.

 - Spouses may use their MyCAA funds at any academic institution approved for participation in the MyCAA Scholarship.

 - You can learn more about whether you’re eligible and other details at MyCAA Scholarship Program.

 In some cases, your license may not transfer to a new state.
 If you move within the United States or OCONUS to stateside due to a permanent change of station and pursue the same licensure or certification in your new location, you can apply for up to $1,000 in reimbursement of relicensure or certification fees from your service branch.

 Where can I find open positions in portable careers?

-The Military Spouse Employment Partnership website lists open positions available from 300 employers that focus on portable career opportunities for spouses.
+The Military Spouse Employment Partnership website lists open positions available from approximately 300 partners who focus on portable career opportunities for spouses.

 - A number of these partners offer virtual jobs in customer service, legal, accounting, counseling and a range of other positions.